uci-plrg/pmrace-vagrant/README.md

 ## Disclaimer

-We make no warranties that Jaaru is free of errors.
+We make no warranties that PMRace is free of errors.
 Please read the paper and the README file so that you understand what the tool is supposed to do.

 ## Contact

 Please feel free to contact us for more information.
 Bug reports are welcome, and we are happy to hear from our users.
-Contact Hamed Gorjiara at [hgorjiar@uci.edu](mailto:hgorjiar@uci.edu), Harry Xu at [harryxu@g.ucla.edu](mailto:harryxu@g.ucla.edu), or Brian Demsky at [bdemsky@uci.edu](mailto:bdemsky@uci.edu) for any questions about Jaaru.
+Contact Hamed Gorjiara at [hgorjiar@uci.edu](mailto:hgorjiar@uci.edu), Harry Xu at [harryxu@g.ucla.edu](mailto:harryxu@g.ucla.edu), or Brian Demsky at [bdemsky@uci.edu](mailto:bdemsky@uci.edu) for any questions about PMRace.